 local buses to visit any of the nearby attractions, of which there

 are many.
 For more Auckland info go to My

 Vector Arena - is the city venue for

 the biggest names in sports and entertainment.
-The arena
+Vector

-accommodates up to 12,000 people for its variety of hosted events.
+Arena accommodates up to 12,000 people for its variety of

-It is located near the waterfront on the edge of the CBD.
-From the
+hosted events.
+It is located near the waterfront on the edge of the

 Eden Park Stadium - is New Zealand's